 For most people, podcasts are still a new and trendy marketing tool.
-Although they haven’t been around for that long, they can’t be called “innovation” in the marketing business.
-Their increased popularity speaks for itself — approximately 164 million podcast listeners are expected to tune in by 2024.
-Those numbers are huge, and they illustrate the importance of podcasts as marketing tools.
+Although they haven’t been around for that long, they can’t be called “innovation” in marketing.
+However, their increased popularity speaks for itself — approximately 164 million podcast listeners are expected to tune in by 2024.
+Those numbers are enormous, illustrating the importance of podcasts as marketing tools.

 Podcasts Help Create a Special Bond with Your Customers